AI Calling ROI Benchmarks From 6 Months of Testing

 It is highly unlikely that AI will replace the need for human sales professionals entirely.
 Instead, AI handles the repetitive, high-volume tasks like cold outreach, basic qualification, and appointment scheduling.
 Humans remain essential for complex negotiations, handling nuanced objections, and building the trust necessary to close medium to large deals.
 The most successful model is a hybrid approach where AI feeds qualified leads to human closers.

-How much does an average AI phone call cost?
+How much does each AI calling conversation cost?

 Depending on the platform and the required features, the all-in cost for an AI phone call ranges from $0.11 to $0.40 per minute.
 For an average 3-minute conversation, expect to pay between $0.33 and $1.20 per completed call.
 This is vastly cheaper than the $6.00 to $7.00 per-call cost associated with fully loaded human labor.

-Do I need to know how to code to set up an AI caller?
+Do you need code to set up AI calling?

 No. While developer-focused platforms like Vapi require technical knowledge, the market has seen a surge in “no-code” platforms like Synthflow.
 These tools offer visual, drag-and-drop interfaces that allow sales managers and revenue operations professionals to build, test, and deploy AI voice agents without writing any code.